 - Around 1% of premises in Greater Manchester are not able to access reasonable quality internet speeds (known as superfast broadband) and there is currently no support available in GM through existing Government programmes to address that 1% of premises.
 This is because the Government’s primary focus (through its gigabit programme which includes voucher support) is on improving connectivity in rural areas

 - In 2020, Greater Manchester senior leaders wrote directly to the Government and telecoms industry chiefs to call for further action to support vulnerable customers and help tackle social isolation and feelings of loneliness during the coronavirus outbreak, caps on bills for older and vulnerable landline telephone customers and calling for consistency across the industry.

-As a resident, you may also be interested in our work to tackle the digital divide across all our ten local authority areas.
-In March 2020, the Greater Manchester Combined Authority funded Digital Inclusion Leads to be introduced in all the ten councils to drive a co-ordinated focus on digital inclusion, helping ensure digital inclusion is prioritised.
+As a resident, you may also be interested in our work to tackle the digital divide across Greater Manchester.
+Greater Manchester Combined Authority have funded Digital Inclusion Leads in all the ten local authorities to drive a co-ordinated focus on digital inclusion, helping ensure digital inclusion is prioritised.
 Residents can now access support from their council to help them get online and develop the skills to needed to complete everyday tasks online.